 Enforcement and reporting violations

 Regional State Administrative Agencies are one of Finland’s governmental enforcement authorities.
 We have a number of enforcement responsibilities relating to due process and constitutional rights, safety and environmental standards.
-Regional State Administrative Agencies are the competent enforcement authority for health care and social services, schools and nurseries, emergency services, alcohol sales on and off premises, occupational safety and health, web accessibility, environmental health and multiple areas of commercial regulation.
+Regional State Administrative Agencies are the competent enforcement authority for health care and social services, schools and early childhood education, emergency services, alcohol sales on and off premises, occupational safety and health, web accessibility, environmental health and multiple areas of commercial regulation.
 In some cases we only handle complaints.

 Regional State Administrative Agencies get involved when a non-conformance is spotted by one of our own staff or brought to our attention by a disgruntled employee or member of the public.
 Some cases are referred to us by other government agencies, such as the Parliamentary Ombudsman or the National Supervisory Authority for Welfare and Health.
 An ‘enforcement case’ refers to an issue or an incident that we investigate in order to establish whether any illegal or otherwise inappropriate conduct has occurred.